 While the sector welcomes this provision, one risk in particular, has become apparent.
-The release of the housing policy paper states that providers will only be paid if an NDIS participant with an SDA (Specialist Disability Accommodation) payment is actually residing in their dwelling.
+The release of the housing policy paper states that providers will only be paid if an National Disability Insurance Service (NDIS) participant with an SDA (Specialist Disability Accommodation) payment is actually residing in their dwelling.
 Of course, this presents a huge financial risk for the provider who has constructed or leased the property.

-Organisations providing such specialist services within an NDIS environment are going to have to take a serious look at their ongoing cashflow position and ensure they build contingencies around the possibility of vacancies.
+Organisations such as Specialist Disability Accommodation Providers deliver such niche services within the NDIS environment.
+They are going to have to take a serious look at their ongoing cash flow position and ensure they build contingencies around the possibility of vacancies.
 The practice of scenario planning should be considered.
 Look to prepare a number of best, worst and alternative type budgets and insert these into your forecasting engine.
 The outputs can provide a valuable perspective when considering ‘what if?”
-How often do you hear the pained comment “if only I had more time…”- well accurate projections of your cash position can give you MORE TIME.
+How often do you hear the pained comment “if only I had more time…”.
+Well accurate projections of your cash position can give you MORE TIME.

 Consumer Directed Funding is now seeing the emergence of a new marketplace where participants have control over the quality and location of the accommodation they wish to live in.
 No longer can specialised housing be banished to the outer suburbs.
 Customers are now demanding housing to be located close to amenities and entertainment.

-Again, this is at the risk of providers.
+Again, this is at the risk of Specialist Disability Accommodation providers.
 The high capital cost of constructing specialised buildings puts greater pressure on the need to ensure vacancies are kept at a minimum.
-Holding costs for empty beds puts pressure on cashflow and severely restricts ongoing development and investment.
+Holding costs for empty beds puts pressure on cash flow and severely restricts ongoing development and investment.
 Regular reporting and tracking of KPIs becomes imperative and should be part of any business plan.
 Trend analysis can produce early warnings which allows time for contingencies to be made and realised.